Botswana - Kujwana

 The floods usually arrive in April or May and have receded by early November.

-For more information on the weather patterns in the Delta, see this blog post that gives an explanation of the various seasons.
+For more information on the weather patterns in the Delta, do have a read of this blog post, which talks about the different seasons and why the area floods.

 Cantering with zebra and giraffe through the water has got to be the best experience ever.